kosi-libs/Kodein/README.md

 Kodein is a very simple and yet very useful dependency retrieval container. it is very easy to use and configure.

+Kodein works:

+- On the JVM.
+- On Android.
+- On Javascript (both in the browser and on Node.js).

 Kodein allows you to:

 - Lazily instantiate your dependencies when needed